DimitriGeelen/german-transcriber-app/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(This step downloads FastAPI, Uvicorn, Whisper, Pytest, etc. It may take some time, especially for Whisper and its dependencies like PyTorch).*
+    *(This step downloads FastAPI, Uvicorn, Whisper, SpeechBrain, PyTorch, etc. It may take some time, especially for the large ML libraries and their dependencies).*

 4.  **Configure Environment Variables:**
     *   Copy the example environment file: